enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-i/if-in-lua-ii.md

 end
 ```

-In this example, if the value of `num` is greater than 0, the message "The number is positive" will be printed.
+In this example, since the value of `num` is 10 and greater than 0, the message "The number is positive" will be printed.

 ---
 ## Practice